 - If an employee’s potential contribution to the diversity of a team is taken into account in the recruitment process, it will result in a more diverse talent pool

 Find a more comprehensive guide to diversity in recruitment, read our diversity and inclusion in the workplace guide.
+If you’re looking for a diversity and inclusion or freelance HR consultant to help your business, get in touch today.

 Writing a job specification